What Is The Xbox Elite Controller? 2018 Comprehensive Review

 Over 2 years ago Microsoft blew up the gaming market with the news about the development of a new Xbox controller that was supposed to meet the needs of any pro gamer out there.
 Upon the release, Xbox One Elite gamepad has proved to be nothing but a luxury gadget with the looks that left the competition no chance and the time-leading technology featuring a variety of top-notch customizations offered in addition to standard options.

-A combination of soft plastic and steel, an ability to choose the attributes for your rear paddle buttons, sticks tops, d-pad designs, plus an option to personalize everything from button mapping to triggers sensitivity made this wireless controller stand out in its class.
+A combination of soft plastic and steel, and the ability to choose the attributes for your rear paddle buttons, stick tops, d-pad designs, plus an option to personalize everything from button mapping to triggers sensitivity made this wireless controller stand out in its class.

 In 2015 the product firmly established the leading positions in the video games and accessories market.
 Back then, Scuff brand was the only closest competitor to the Elite Xbox One as there were hardly any other brand controllers offering swappable components and endless customizations.
 In 2018 the situation changed and more gaming accessories brands are hard on its heels now.